Round whitefish: Dietary habits

 Round whitefish are considered benthivores, feeding on benthos and plankton.
-In addition to the previous list, the generalized feeding pattern of the round-fish diet includes amphipods, gastropods, isopods, chironomid larvae and pupae, and various aquatic insects, such as spiny water flea (Bythotrephes longimarus).
+In addition to the previous list, the generalized feeding pattern of the round-fish diet includes amphipods, gastropods, isopods, chironomid larvae and pupae, and various aquatic insects, such as spiny water flea (Bythotrephes longimanus).
 Round whitefish are stable generalized feeders due to the majority of their food being found in the deeper parts of the water.
 They are considered opportunistic feeders in that round-fish feed on the kind of prey that is available.
 Among different populations, the main food source each group preys on may differ from one another in relation to what kind of food is available.
 Other factors that influence food availability are location, neighboring species, and time of year.
 In different bodies of water at different times of the year, the kind and amount of prey change, and round-fish are adapted to be able to feed on what is seasonally available.
 This capability allows them to migrate periodically to and from spawning sites.
 Food availability is also influenced by the abundance of other species sharing and/or around the range of the round-fish.
 When species return to their non-spawning body of water after spawning and winter, round-fish diet consists of more of chironomids, isopods, and gastropods.
 During the migration to spawning sites, they mostly feed on spiny water fleas, black fly larvae, and other aquatic insects.
 These species do not feed during spawning, so it is important for them to increase their food intake to accumulate energy for storage to survive through spawning.